knowit/snappysense/aws-iot-backend/MQTT-PROTOCOL.md

 ```
   enable: <integer, 0 or 1, whether to enable or disable device, OPTIONAL>,
-  reading_interval: <integer, positive number of seconds between readings, OPTIONAL>,
+  interval: <integer, positive number of seconds between observations, OPTIONAL>,
 ```

-where `enable` controls whether the device performs and reports measurements, and `reading_interval` controls how often the measurements are taken.
+where `enable` controls whether the device performs and reports measurements, and `interval` controls how often the measurements are taken.

 ## Command message